Business leaders make judgment calls every day. Philip Tetlock says there are ways to improve the chances of getting them right.

 3. Strive to distinguish as many degrees of doubt as the problem permits – but no more.

 - While few things are either certain or impossible, ”maybe” is not an informative response.
-Tetlock says nuance matters. ”The more degrees of uncertainty you can distinguish, the better a forecaster you are likely to be,” he explains. ”Translating vague-verbiage hunches into numeric probabilities feel unnatural at first, but it can be done.
+Tetlock says nuance matters. ”The more degrees of uncertainty you can distinguish, the better a forecaster you are likely to be,” he explains. ”Translating vague-verbiage hunches into numeric probabilities feels unnatural at first, but it can be done.
 It just requires patience and practice.
 The superforecasters have shown what is possible.”

 4. Strike the right balance between underreacting and overreacting to evidence